HuiqunHuang/EVL/README.md

 python MainPredictionFunction/Chicago_EVL_Main.py

 ## Citations
-If you found this repository useful, please consider citing our work and the original paper of EVL:
+If you were using our codes or found this repository useful, please consider citing our work:

 <div class="snippet-clipboard-content notranslate position-relative overflow-auto" data-snippet-clipboard-copy-content="@article{huang2021multi,
   title={Multi-Head Spatio-Temporal Attention Mechanism for Urban Anomaly Event Prediction},